-- Photograph courtesy of Harvard University Press/ Louis Fiester, the Scientific Method
+- Photograph courtesy of Harvard University Archives/ Louis Fiester, The Scientific Method

 Napalm, indelibly associated in modern memory with the horrors of civilians bombed during the Vietnam War, emerged from a Harvard laboratory as a lauded invention in an earlier conflict—and then was used to incinerate Japanese cities.
 Robert M. Neer Jr. ’86, an attorney and lecturer at Columbia, has written Napalm: An American Biography (Harvard University Press, $29.95).
 “Napalm was born a hero but lives a pariah,” he writes.
 This excerpt, from the introduction to the first section, narrates the gel’s origin.

 America’s first Independence Day of World War II was idyllic at Harvard University.
 On campus tennis courts nestled between the college soccer field’s verdant green and the golden dome of the Business School library, players in whites gathered for morning games.
 They volleyed as university maintenance workers armed with shovels arrived, cut into the field, and built a circular parapet a foot tall and 60 yards in diameter.
 Fire trucks from the City of Cambridge rumbled up, and men flooded the circle to make a wide pool four to nine inches deep.
 By mid morning, all was ready for the arrival of Sheldon Emery professor of organic chemistry Louis Fieser, one of the university’s most brilliant scholars and head of “Anonymous Research Project No. 4,” a top secret war research collaboration between the school and the government.